 Aaron Bohrod 1907–1992

-The son of a Jewish immigrant grocer from Bessarabia (a region now divided between Moldova and Ukraine), Chicago native Aaron Bohrod observed late in life, “All I’ve ever really wanted to do is paint.”i After graduating from Crane Technical High School, in 1927 he enrolled at the Art Institute of Chicago and began working as a commercial artist.
+The son of a Jewish immigrant grocer from Bessarabia (a region now divided between Moldova and Ukraine), Chicago native Aaron Bohrod observed late in life that “All I’ve ever really wanted to do is paint.”i After graduating from Crane Technical High School, in 1927 he enrolled at the Art Institute of Chicago and began working as a commercial artist.
 He then attended the Art Students League in New York, from 1930 to 1932.
 Among his most influential teachers was Ashcan School artist John Sloan, who inspired Bohrod to embrace the vitality of modern life in his art.
 Returning to Chicago, Bohrod began successfully exhibiting colorful watercolor and oil paintings and prints of urban scenes as he became active in the city’s progressive art circles.
 His favorite subjects were street views from his own North Side neighborhood, one of which won the first of Bohrod’s many prizes when it was shown in the Art Institute’s annual “Chicago and Vicinity” exhibition in 1933.
 The following year, the Whitney Museum in New York purchased one of his watercolors.

 Despite the dire conditions for artists during the Great Depression, Bohrod was able to support himself as a full-time artist, but he also received mural commissions through the Federal Art Project, an artists’ relief program.
 Beginning in 1936, two consecutive Guggenheim Fellowships enabled the artist to travel widely in the U.S., giving him material for the rural subjects favored by the so-called American Scene painters of the period.
 By that point, Bohrod had abandoned the loose technique and playful color of his early city scenes for a more controlled, restrained approach and what one writer described as “deep, rich, Rembrandtesque hues,” heralding the style of his later still life paintings.ii